sahib/misc/debugging/slides.typ

     ```md
   - Question your assumptions: Use the audit log to see how you got here.
   - Start at the beginning: Is the memory initialized?
 Is it turned on?
   - Test the tool: Do your debugging tools work?
 Are you running the right compiler?
 The right code?
+Deploying to the right device?
     ```
   )